Anxiety in the postnatal period can take a variety of forms.

 Anxiety difficulties arising postnatally can present in a number of ways.
 Some of the more common themes include:

 - Intrusive thoughts – that the woman, her baby or other family members may come to some harm.
 This form of anxiety, sometimes known as Perinatal OCD, can involve thoughts that the mother might harm her baby.
-Fleeting intrusive thoughts are understood to be relatively common among new parents, and while many parents may dismiss or forget about such a thought, others can find them deeply distressing, particularly when they become more persistent.
+Fleeting intrusive thoughts are considered relatively common among new parents, and while many parents may dismiss or forget about such a thought, others can find them deeply distressing, particularly when they become more persistent.
 Intrusive thoughts may be differentiated from any genuine wish to harm the baby when the thoughts produce feelings of fear or shame.
-Professionals can help by listening carefully and with empathy when a woman describes such intrusive thoughts, and to make a referral to specialist services where required.
+Professionals can help by listening carefully and with empathy when a woman describes such intrusive thoughts, making a referral to specialist services where required.